adarshraj99/ML-DL.md/processes & keywords.md

 These are numbers

 ![image](https://github.com/user-attachments/assets/566eadae-4a26-4cee-be07-88b8209186ef)
-Here, parts of image checked in second layer and more similar things are matched in 3rd layer.
+Here, splited parts of the input image is checked in second layer.
+These splited parts may look like a straight vertical or tilted line(|or/) and a straight horozontal line(-) to make '7'.
+But, how 2nd layer will know which is vertical line or horizontal line ?
+Basically how it will find the parts of the image ?